UPDATE: Introduction to Researching Foreign Law

 - an online directory of government sites, such as Northwestern University, Foreign Governments,

-- WorldLII, the World Legal Information Institute,
+- WorldLII, the World Legal Information Institute, or

 - search for (ministry OR department) country name (trade OR business) using a search engine such as Google.